 The beaches are all to the south of the picturesque harbor, and we will look at them in order of ease of access.

 Related Reading: 12 best Genoa beaches and beachside accommodation

 6. Hang out at Spiaggia Riomaggiore (Riomaggiore Beach)

-Looking out to sea, make a left at the harbor and take the stairs which lead to the ferry dock.
+Looking out to sea, make a left at the harbor and take the stairs that lead to the ferry dock.